Finbuckle/Finbuckle.Website/docs/v6.7.3/Stores.md

 store.TryRemove(newTenant.Identifier);
 ```

-In addition the underlying db context can be used to modify data in the same way Entity Framework Core works with any db
+In addition, the underlying db context can be used to modify data in the same way Entity Framework Core works with any db
 context.

 ## Http Remote Store